isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -------------------------

-With ``"ignore-rai-link-selection": true``, Relay Agent Information Link Selection sub-option data will not be used for subnet selection.
-This will use normal subnet selection logic instead of attempting to use the subnet specified by the sub-option.
-This option is not RFC compliant and is set to ``false`` by default.
-Setting this option to ``true`` can help with subnet selection in certain scenarios, for example, when your DHCP relays do not allow you to specify which sub-options are included in the Relay Agent Information option, and include incorrect Link Selection information.
+With ``"ignore-rai-link-selection": true``, Relay Agent Information Link Selection sub-option data is not used for subnet selection.
+In this case, normal logic drives the subnet selection, instead of attempting to use the subnet specified by the sub-option.
+This option is not RFC-compliant and is set to ``false`` by default.
+Setting this option to ``true`` can help with subnet selection in certain scenarios; for example, when DHCP relays do not allow the administrator to specify which sub-options are included in the Relay Agent Information option, and include incorrect Link Selection information.